rroethof/roethof.net/content/2025/02/my-minimal-desktop-hyprland-installation-on-a-fresh-archlinux/index.md

     cd yay
     makepkg -si

-Basically, we're grabbing the _yay_ source code, compiling it, and installing it.
+Basically, we're grabbing the _yay_ source code, compiling it and installing it.
 Easy peasy.

 Lets update the _yay_ packages